 How do I adjust the volume of a specific app on Windows 11?

-Open the Volume Mixer by right-clicking the speaker icon in the taskbar and selecting Open volume mixer.
-A second option: click the speaker icon, then the small arrow icon next to the volume slider, and scroll down to the Volume Mixer.
-A third option is pressing Windows + I, going to System, then Sound, then Volume mixer.
+Right-click the speaker icon in the taskbar and select Open volume mixer.
 Find the app and drag its slider left to lower or right to raise the volume.
 Only that app changes — everything else stays the same.
+Alternatively, press Windows + I, go to System, then Sound, then Volume mixer for the same controls.

 Why is an app not showing up in the Volume Mixer?

 An app only appears in the Volume Mixer when it is actively playing audio.
-Simply having an app open is not enough — start playing sound in that app first, then reopen the mixer and it will show up with its own slider.
-If the app is producing sound but still does not appear, an outdated or generic audio driver may be preventing Windows from detecting the audio stream.
-Checking Device Manager and updating the sound driver often resolves this.
+Start playing sound in that app first, then reopen the mixer and it will show up.
+If it still does not appear, an outdated or generic audio driver may be the cause.
+Updating the sound driver in Device Manager usually resolves this.

 Can different apps use different audio output devices on Windows 11?

 Yes.
-Open More volume settings from the quick settings panel, or go to Settings, System, Sound, then Volume mixer.
+Go to Settings → System → Sound → Volume mixer.
 Each listed app has an Output device dropdown for assigning a specific speaker, headset, or audio device individually.
+Changes apply immediately.

 How do I set the input device for a specific app on Windows 11?

-Go to Settings, then System, then Sound, then Volume mixer.
-Each app listed shows both an Output device and an Input device dropdown.
-Select the preferred microphone or input source from the Input device dropdown next to the specific app.
+Go to Settings → System → Sound → Volume mixer.
+Each app listed shows an Input device dropdown.
+Select the preferred microphone or input source from that dropdown.
 The change applies immediately.

 Is there a Volume Mixer app for Windows 11 with more features?

 Yes.
-The built-in Volume Mixer handles most needs, but free tools like EarTrumpet go further.
-EarTrumpet offers a cleaner interface, quick taskbar access, and additional controls the default mixer lacks.
-Download it from the Microsoft Store — it works as a complete drop-in replacement for users who want more control without paying for software.
+The free tool EarTrumpet goes further than the built-in mixer.
+It offers a cleaner interface, quick taskbar access, and additional controls the default mixer lacks.
+Download it from the Microsoft Store — it works as a complete drop-in replacement at no cost.